luxonis/depthai-docs-website/source/pages/faq.rst

 How Do I Display Multiple Streams?
 ##################################

 To specify which streams you would like displayed, use the :code:`-s` option.
-For example for metadata (e.g. bounding box results from an object detector), the color stream (:code:`previewout`), and for depth results (:code:`depth`), use the following command:
+For example for the raw disparity map (:code:`disparity`), and for depth results (:code:`depth`), use the following command:

 .. code-block:: bash

-  python3 depthai_demo.py -s metaout previewout depth
+  python3 depthai_demo.py -s disparity depth

 The available streams are:
-  - :code:`metaout` - Meta data results from the neural network
   - :code:`previewout` - Small preview stream from the color camera
   - :code:`color` - 4K color camera, biggest camera on the board with lens
   - :code:`left` - Left grayscale camera (marked `L` or `LEFT` on the board)
   - :code:`right` - Right grayscale camera (marked `R` or `RIGHT` on the board)
   - :code:`rectified_left` - `Rectified <https://en.wikipedia.org/wiki/Image_rectification>`__ left camera frames
   - :code:`rectified_right` - `Rectified <https://en.wikipedia.org/wiki/Image_rectification>`__ right camera frames
-  - :code:`depth` - Depth in `uint16` (see `here <https://docs.luxonis.com/faq/-what-are-the-minimum-and-maximum-depth-visible-by-depthai>`__ for the format.
+  - :code:`depth` - Depth in `uint16`
   - :code:`disparity` - Raw disparity
   - :code:`disparity_color` - Disparity colorized on the host (:code:`JET` colorized visualization of depth)
   - :code:`meta_d2h` - Device die temperature (max temp should be < 105C)